Mathiasotnes/DNV-hackathon/README.md

 # DNV-hackathon
 ⛵💥🛥️

-Methods of reducing false positive collision candidates detection of ferrys in norway for risk analysis of the marine traffic in norway (AISyRISK).
+Method of reducing false positive collision candidates detection of ferrys in norway for risk analysis of the marine traffic in norway (AISyRISK), using Azure anomaly detection.

 https://github.com/MicrosoftLearning/AI-900-AIFundamentals